How much does a home visit cost?

 My travel areas are limited to Essex, Union, (areas of) Morris, and (areas of) Somerset Counties.
 I DO NOT TRAVEL to Hudson County.

-Home must be located in Basking Ridge, Belleville, Berkeley Heights, Bernards, Bernardsville, Bloomfield, Brookdale, Caldwell, Cedar Grove, Cedar Knolls, Chatham, Clark, Cranford, Denville, East Hanover, East Orange, Elizabeth, Essex Fells, Fairfield, Fanwood, Far Hills, Florham Park, Garwood, Gillette, Glen Ridge, Green Brook, Hanover, Harding, Hillside, Irvington, Kenilworth, Linden, Livingston, Long Hill, Madison, Maplewood, Millburn, Montclair, Morris Plains, Morris Township, Morristown, Mountain Lakes, Mountainside, New Providence, New Vernon, Newark, North Caldwell, North Plainfield, Nutley, Orange, Parsippany-Troy Hills, Plainfield, Rahway, Roseland, Roselle, Roselle Park, Scotch Plains, Short Hills, South Orange, Springfield, Summit, Union, Upper Montclair, Verona, Warren, Watchung, West Caldwell, West Orange, Westfield, Whippany, Winfield.
+Home must be located in Basking Ridge, Belleville, Berkeley Heights, Bernards, Bernardsville, Bloomfield, Brookdale, Caldwell, Cedar Grove, Cedar Knolls, Chatham, Clark, Cranford, East Hanover, East Orange, Elizabeth, Essex Fells, Fairfield, Fanwood, Far Hills, Florham Park, Garwood, Gillette, Glen Ridge, Green Brook, Hanover, Harding, Hillside, Irvington, Kenilworth, Linden, Livingston, Long Hill, Madison, Maplewood, Millburn, Montclair, Morris Plains, Morris Township, Morristown, Mountainside, New Providence, New Vernon, Newark, North Caldwell, North Plainfield, Nutley, Orange, Plainfield, Rahway, Roseland, Roselle, Roselle Park, Scotch Plains, Short Hills, South Orange, Springfield, Summit, Union, Upper Montclair, Verona, Warren, Watchung, West Caldwell, West Orange, Westfield, Whippany, Winfield.

 Virtual appointments are available to anyone, anywhere on Planet Earth!